-The Teaching Writing: Structure and Style DVDs are on backorder until late March.
+The Teaching Writing: Structure and Style DVDs are on backorder until mid-April.
 We will ship your order now, and send the DVDs separately when they become available.
 Thanks for your understanding.

 To activate your Premium Subscription (streaming video and e-resources), follow the instructions on your Premium Subscription Card included with your shipment.